June 23, 2021 The Vein Institute

 • DVT (deep vein thrombosis): a history of blood clots in the legs means you’re at risk of fluid build-up that can lead to venous ulcers.

 • Old age: venous disorders are more common in older populations.
+Put simply, as we age, our skin and veins undergo natural wear and tear.

 • Damage: in rare cases, an injury such as a burn or trauma to the muscle can cause venous ulcers.